Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: The Dominant-vs-Dominated Phenomenon

 \subsection{Quantification Metric}

-To quantify the degree of dominance, we define the DvD Score as a metric based on visual presence assessment.
-For a two-concept prompt, each concept is evaluated through $N$ binary questions using Qwen2.5-VL~\cite{bai2025qwen2}.
-Let $C_1$ and $C_2$ denote the number of ``Yes'' responses for the two concepts.
-The DvD Score is defined as: This metric ranges from $0$ to $100$, with higher values indicating stronger dominance.
-We set $N=5$ with concept-type-specific questions (e.g., for artists: ``Is this image painted in the artistic style of Van Gogh?'') and consider a prompt as DvD when $C_1 \geq 3$ and $C_2 < 3$ (DvD Score $\geq 36$).
-The complete set of questions is provided in the Appendix.
+To quantify dominance, we define the \emph{DvD Score} based on whether each concept is visually present in the generated image.
+We focus on two-concept prompts for a direct dominant--dominated comparison.
+Each concept is evaluated through $N$ binary questions using the VLM evaluator Qwen2.5-VL \cite{bai2025qwen2}.
+Let $C_1$ and $C_2$ denote the numbers of ``Yes'' responses for the two concepts, respectively.
+The \emph{DvD Score} is defined as: This metric ranges from $0$ to $100$, with higher values indicating stronger dominance.
+We set $N=5$ with concept-type-specific questions (e.g., for artists: ``Is this image painted in the artistic style of Van Gogh?'').
+Appendix~S1.2 provides the full set of questions and per-image response examples.